 Examples of Good Practice Extent of Compliance Actions Required Performance targets in relation to a benchmark should be related to clear time periods and risk limits and monitoring reports should include tracking error calculations.
 Fully compliant.
 Performance reporting conforms with these requirements.
 None.
 Investment activity in relation to benchmark allocation should be monitored regularly to check any divergence and any impact on overall asset allocation strategy.
 Fully compliant.
-The Fund's asset allocation is monitored monthly and appropriate rebalancing carried out when necessary to ensure compliance with the Fund's agreed strategic and tactical asset allocations.
+The Fund's asset allocation is monitored monthly and appropriate rebalancing considered and carried out when necessary relative to the Fund's agreed strategic and tactical asset allocations.
 None. by a specialist performance measurement agency to ensure independence from investment managers. on both overall fund return and individual asset class, to enable regular monitoring against bespoke and peer group benchmarks. on both a quarterly basis and a longer time frame to assess the effectiveness of investment management arrangements and the continuing compatibility of the Fund's asset/liability profile. against agreed benchmarks attributing variations to asset allocation, stock selection, sector selection and currency risk.
 Fully compliant.
 The Fund subscribes to the Bank of New York Mellon performance measurement company and reporting fully complies with these requirements.
 None.

 Examples of Good Practice Extent of Compliance Actions Required Advisor Performance The committee should devise a performance framework against which to measure cost, quality and consistency of advice from its actuary and to market test its actuarial service periodically.
-Partially compliant There is an ongoing process to review provision of Actuarial service to the Fund which provides the opportunity to achieve this and thus a move towards full compliance is in progress.
+Partially compliant The Fund completed a full market test of its actuarial service in 2015, resulting in the appointment of a new Fund Actuary.
+This appointment included a full evaluation of potential costs across a number of actuarial advice scenarios.
+However, to achieve full compliance, this would need to be developed into a full performance framework against which to measure cost, quality and consistency of advice.
 When assessing any advisors it is first necessary to consider the extent to which advice has been heeded by officers and committee members.
 Advisors / Consultants should then be assessed on: the appropriateness of asset allocation recommendations (relative to liabilities). the quality of advice in choosing benchmarks, performance targets and risk profiles. the quality and the appropriateness of investment managers recommended. the extent to which advisors are proactive and consistent in recommending subsequent changes.
 The nature of the assessments provided e.g. qualitative (subjective) assessments or quantitative (factual) reviews.
-Non compliant.
-The 2015/16 process to appoint a new independent advisor for the Fund will provides the opportunity to achieve this and thus a move towards compliance here is in progress.
+Partially compliant.
+The Fund has made progress with this during 2015 by including a specific (scored) question within its Independent Investment advisor tender evaluation for monitoring and measuring advisor performance.
+The Fund should further develop and use the monitoring and measuring framework agreed with its independent investment advisor to achieve further compliance against this best practice guidance.